At Sweeney Merrigan Law, we take pride in our achievements and settlements earned on behalf of clients.

 Your #1 job is to get better, we will take care of everything elseview our results

 Hon.
-Thomas T. Merrigan (Ret.) is a partner in Sweeney Merrigan Law, LLPview attorney profile
+Thomas T. Merrigan (Ret.) is a partner at our firmview attorney profile

 There isn't a better testament to the service we provide than the recommendations made by former clientsview testimonials

 Suffering an injury can be a life-altering experience, and looking for reparations within our legal system can be confusing and frustrating.
 But rest assured, we make the process as easy as possible for our clients.
-We take great effort to reassure our clients, and we explain their options, as well as likely outcomes, so they know what to expect.
-We handle personal injuries cases ranging from motor vehicle accidents to wrongful death.
-Other practice areas include:
+Our Boston personal injury attorneys make great effort to reassure our clients, and we explain their options, as well as likely outcomes, so they know what to expect.
+Our personal injury attorneys handle all types of injury cases, ranging from car accidents to wrongful death.

-Immediately following an accident, your energy and focus should be entirely on receiving the proper and necessary medical care.
+Immediately following an accident in Boston, MA, your energy and focus should be entirely on receiving the proper and necessary medical care.

 When ready, it is important to get an attorney involved in order to facilitate the proper payment of medical bills; investigate insurance benefits; collect accident information, evidence, and witness statements; and handle any inquiries from insurance carriers or investigators.

-After hiring a lawyer, your job is simply to focus 100% of your time and attention on your recovery.
+After hiring a personal injury lawyer near you, your job is simply to focus 100% of your time and attention on your recovery.
 This means following the instructions of your medical providers and making the necessary appointments to achieve a full recovery.

 Itʼs our job to manage the coordination of medical bills, keep insurance companies apprised of your recovery status, handle requests for statements from you, and otherwise prepare your file for a lawsuit.